1968–69 Philadelphia Flyers season

-The 1968–69 Philadelphia Flyers season was the Philadelphia Flyers' second season in the National Hockey League (NHL).
+The 1968–69 Philadelphia Flyers season was the franchise's second season in the National Hockey League (NHL).
 The Flyers lost in the quarterfinals to the St. Louis Blues for the second consecutive season.

 Off-season

 The Flyers coaxed Dick Cherry, who they selected in the 1967 NHL expansion draft, out of retirement by agreeing to a three-year contract.

 Lou Angotti, the Flyers first captain, was involved in a three-team trade.
 The Flyers traded Angotti to the St. Louis Blues for Darryl Edestrand and Gerry Melnyk and the Blues subsequently traded Angotti to the Pittsburgh Penguins.
 Melnyk suffered a heart attack in training camp and retired to become a scout for the team.

 The Flyers claimed veteran defenseman Allan Stanley in the reverse draft from the Toronto Maple Leafs.

 Regular season

 Defenseman Ed Van Impe was named Angotti's replacement as captain in November.

 Led by Van Impe and the team-leading 24 goals of Andre Lacroix, the Flyers struggled finishing 15 games under .500.